GerHobbelt/pylene/doc/source/morpho/watershed.rst

    :param input: Input image
    :param nbh: The considered neighborhood
    :param seeds: An image with markers, labeled from 1 to n
-   :param nlabel (out): The nuber of catchment basins (the maximum label of marker)
+   :param nlabel (out): The number of catchment basins

    :return: A labelized image